 Samuel Gaumer was born in 1811 in Southampton Township, Somerset County, PA, the son of the son of Johann "Richard" and Mary Ann Gaumer.

-In about 1831, when he was age 20 and she 19, Samuel married Susanna Korns (July 17, 1812-1854), the daughter of Daniel and Elizabeth (Reiber) Korns of Southampton Township.
-The Gaumer and Korn families were close, with many marriages between them.
+In about 1831, when he was age 20 and she 19, Samuel married Susanna Korns (July 17, 1812-1854), the daughter of Daniel and Elizabeth (Reiber/Richart/River) Korns of Southampton Township.
+The Gaumer and Korn families were close, and Samuel's brother Daniel wedded Susanna's sister Elizabeth.

 News articles and advertisements in the Somerset Herald circa 1845-1846 show that Samuel was active and engaged in his community.
 In December 1845, he was appointed as a delegate to represent Somerset County in a convention to be held at the state capitol of Harrisburg the following month for the purpose of persuading legislators to support "a continuous Rail Road from Philadelphia to Pittsburg," reported the Somerset Herald, "and for the extension of the B. & O. Rail Road from Cumberland to Pittsburgh."
 Then in August-September-October 1846, Herald ads show that Samuel at age 35 was politically minded, well connected and interested in pursuing election as county commissioner.
 He wrote: "To the Free and Independent Voters of Somerset County.
 Fellow Citizens: At the solicitation of numerous friends throughout the county, I offer myself to your consideration as a Candidate for Commissioner at the ensuing General Election, and respectfully solicit your suffrages. if elected, I will discharge the duties of the office with impartiality.
 SAMUEL GAUMER.
 Southampton tp, Aug.
 25, '46".